Frequently Asked Questions¶

 Setup Advice

-Most traders use 1-3 indicators maximum.
+Most users use 1-3 indicators maximum.

 Recommended combinations: